Author: Oleksii Kachaiev <kachayev@gmail.com>

 domain_labels = {}

-if as_sources is None:
+if return_X_y is not None:

-if as_targets is None:
+if train is not None:

 for domain_name in as_sources: